-(i) Capital Management
+(i) Capital management

-The Company is not subject to externally imposed capital requirements in the current and prior year.
-The Company manages its ordinary share capital in order that there is sufficient capital, in the opinion of the directors, to support the transactions and level of business undertaken by the Company, considering the financial support given by LBG.
+The Company is not subject to externally imposed capital requirements in 2019 (2018: £nil).
+The Company manages its ordinary share capital in order that there is sufficient capital, in the opinion of the directors, to support the transactions and level of business undertaken by the Company.